vicakoyo/victor-ai-automation/projects/06-operational-ai-intelligence/README.md

 This project was implemented in a real workplace environment.

-The public repository will therefore not contain:
+The public portfolio will therefore not contain:

-- original internal meeting transcripts;
+- original departmental meeting transcripts;
+- private management discussions;
+- customer information;
 - employee information;
-- customer information;
-- confidential company metrics;
+- internal company metrics;
-- internal management reports;
+- confidential operational issues;
-- private Teams or SharePoint content;
+- private Microsoft Teams content;
 - credentials;
 - API keys or tokens;
 - private workflow execution data.

-Portfolio documentation will focus on the architecture, process logic and transferable concepts.

-Where sample information is needed, recreated or anonymised examples will be used.
+Screenshots are used to demonstrate the workflow architecture rather than expose the underlying company information.

+Any future example outputs will use anonymised or recreated information.

 ---

 ## Development Status

-The workplace implementation included separate workflows for:
+The workplace implementation includes two related Make.com workflows:

-- organisational AI intelligence collection;
-- weekly curated AI intelligence publishing.

-Further portfolio documentation may include:

-- a recreated architecture diagram;
-- sanitised screenshots of the Collector workflow;
-- sanitised screenshots of the Publisher workflow;
-- representative example input;
-- recreated weekly intelligence output;
-- explanation of how information moves between the two workflows;
-- processing and filtering logic;
-- lessons learned.

----

-## Portfolio Evidence

-This project will progressively document:

 ```text
 AI Intelligence Collector